Do you have a live Christmas tree? Here's one way you can recycle it

 “The angler catch is the end goal,” Zimmerman said.
 “When you get a phone call or an email from an angler that says they found one of our sites and that they caught a lot of crappie, that’s the rewarding side of the job.
 A lot of these sites really attract a lot of gamefish.
 If you create that kind of predator-prey interaction, those will be areas where our anglers can improve their catch.”

 Interested in recycling your Christmas tree into a fish habitat?

 First, remove any lights, ornaments, or other artificial decorations from your live tree.
 Then, drop it off at one of the more than 30 sites across the state designated by the KDFW.
 This year, collection will begin immediately following the holidays and run through Jan.
 15. Sites are open during daylight hours only (8 a.m. to 5 p.m.) and will be unstaffed but clearly marked using signage.
+The locations are in parks for the most part, so it will be a good opportunity to get out of the house and enjoy a local park while you help fish populations across the state.
 To find a drop off location near you, visit fw.ky.gov.